sudarshan-sh/ColorGeneratorApp/README.md

 *   Tints are made by mixing base color with white color whereas Shades are made by mixing base color with black color depending upon the weight.

+*   User can also copy the value of any color by clicking on that color.

 ## Technical

 *   This application is built on ReactJS.